SMLC-NYSBC/TARDIS/README.md

                         Default: 1000

   -ap, --amira_prefix [str]
-                        If dir/amira foldr exist, TARDIS will serach for files with given prefix (e.g. file_name.CorrelationLines.am).
+                        If dir/amira folder exist, TARDIS will search for files with given prefix (e.g. file_name.CorrelationLines.am).
 If the correct file is found, TARDIS will use its instance segmentation with ZiB Amira prediction, and output additional file called